Lucew/approximate_hankel/README.md

 > where we will make the methods pip-installable and accessible.

 ## Minimal Example
-We provide a minimal example in the file [MinimalExample.py](MinimalExample.py).
+We provide a minimal example in the file [MinimalExample.py](MinimalExample.py) and a Jupyther Notebook [MinimalExample.ipynb](MinimalExample.ipynb).
 The code exemplary shows the speed-up and scoring error.

 To run it you only have to install `changepoynt` and `tqdm`_